onap/oom/docs/oom_quickstart_guide.rst

  d.
 Update the OpenStack parameters that will be used by robot, SO and APPC helm
     charts or use an override file to replace them.

+ e.
+Add in an override file or in the command line a value for the global master
+    password (global.masterPassword).